olagood/drastikbot/README.md

 ## Contributing

 All code contributions must follow the PEP 8 styling guidelines.
 Use of flake8 is recommended.

-The code should be fully tested to ensure it does not break drastikbot or it's modules.
+The code must be fully tested to ensure it does not break drastikbot or its modules.

 ## Authors